Systems Admin

 IPAM console overview page showing the provisioning status summary, followed by Group Policy Management showing the three IPAM GPOs listed with their target scope and security filtering confirming the managed servers are included

-The three IPAM GPOs visible in Group Policy Management – verify the target servers appear in Security Filtering for each GPO
+The three IPAM GPOs visible in GPMC after Invoke-IpamGpoProvisioning — check Security Filtering on each.

 PowerShell terminal showing the Invoke-IpamGpoProvisioning command executing with domain, GPO prefix, IPAM server FQDN, and delegated admin parameters, and Group Policy Management showing the IPAM DHCP, DNS, and NPS GPOs successfully created